 GDPR Compliant LMS

-Absorb is a fully GDPR compliant LMS.
+Absorb is deemed to be GDPR complaint.
 We're protected, so you're protected.

 The world is abuzz with compliance talk stemming from the European Union General Data Protection Regulation (GDPR).
 GDPR compliance went into effect on May 25, 2018 and has serious compliance implications for any organization collecting customer data.
 These days, that's everyone.